GOTO PART 5 (Example CCR Usage)

 The small size of the CCR-82 in particular may make it more prone to warped belts — either due to having less airflow around components (thus more internal heat), or just due to having to use smaller (thinner) belts.

-WARNING on opening old plastic casing: the plastic can be brittle, especially in the areas around where the screws are located (especially if the device was stored in a shed or attic, exposed to hot/cold cycles).
+WARNING old plastic casing can be brittle, especially in the areas around where the screws are located (especially if the device was stored in a shed or attic, exposed to hot/cold cycles).
 In the process of unscrewing the screws, the brittle plastic may crack or shear, then making it difficult to screw back in (and so the case won’t secure back nicely).
 There are ways to fix all this, so keep a little plastic bag handy to hold any “extra” parts like this.
+And be gentle screwing the case back together, as over-tightening can stress and break the plastic (see below).
+These may be some things to look for when examining used units.

 NOTE: The CCR-82 Service Manual can be found HERE (or Google Search “CCR-82 Service manual ColorComputerArchive“)